Memory-efficient NLLB-200: Language-specific Expert Pruning of a Massively Multilingual Machine Translation Model: Our Approach

 \subsection{Expert statistics granularity}

-In order to compute the pruning metrics defined above, for each expert $e\in\{1,\dots,1536\}$ we collect the gate statistics ($top_1(e)$, $top_2(e)$, $mean(e)$ and $conf(e)$) by decoding the validation sets for all language directions.\footnote{We always use beam search with a beam size of 4.}\footnote{All gate statistics will be openly released to foster future research.} However, these statistics can be aggregated at different granularity levels.
-Depending on how these statistics get aggregated, we hope to see language-specific experts emerge.
-In our experiments we consider three different granularities: \begin{itemize} \item \textit{global}: we aggregate the statistics across all language pairs to keep the overall best experts; \item \textit{language-pair}: we collect gate statistics for each language pair and thus keep a (potentially) different set of experts for each language pair; \item \textit{language-specific}: we aggregate encoder-side statistics per source language and decoder-side statistics per target language, which will let us keep a single set of encoder experts per source language; and of decoder experts per target language. \end{itemize}
+To compute the pruning metrics defined above, for each expert $e\in\{1,\dots,1536\}$\footnote{12 layers with 128 experts each = 1536 experts} we collect the gate statistics, $top_1(e)$, $top_2(e)$, $mean(e)$ and $conf(e)$, by decoding the validation sets for all language directions.\footnote{We always use beam search with a beam size of 4.} However, these statistics can be aggregated at different granularity levels.
+Depending on how these statistics are aggregated, we hope to see language-specific experts emerge.
+In our experiments, we consider three different granularities: \begin{itemize}[noitemsep,nolistsep] \item \textit{global}: we aggregate the statistics across all language pairs to keep the overall best experts; \item \textit{language-pair}: we collect gate statistics for each language pair and thus keep a (potentially) different set of experts for each language pair; \item \textit{language-specific}: we aggregate encoder-side statistics per source language and decoder-side statistics per target language, which will let us keep a single set of encoder/decoder experts per source/target language. \end{itemize}